 It Establishes PT-first Pathways with Payers

-During this study—titled, “Conservative Therapies for New Onset Low Back Pain and Predictors of Long-Term Opioid Use and Misuse”—researchers found that a staggering 75% to 90% of low back pain patients who started their episodes of care with physical therapy were less likely to have short- or long-term exposure to opioids.
+In a separate 2019 study, researchers found that low back pain patients who started their episodes of care with physical therapy were significantly less likely to have short- or long-term exposure to opioids.
 Add to that the immense cost of prescription opioids and the amount of money insurance payers spend on them each year, and it becomes clear that payers simply can’t afford to not establish pathways to physical therapy as a prescription painkiller alternative.
 And that’s exactly what payers like UHC have done in response to this data.
 As impressive results like these continue to come down the pike, other payers are sure to react as well.

 It Keeps a Pulse on Patient Satisfaction